Carlonem/Entity-Editor/README.md

 #### Pre-Boot:
 - [x] Add Phaser config for FPS, WebGL and Canvas, and Screen Mode.
+- [ ] Directly read grid size of an integer.

 #### drawGrid():
 - [x] View and change the rotation and scale center (red dot).